Rosemary Ryan (artist): Reception

 Ann Galbally however, in reviewing Ryan’s 1971 show at Australian Galleries, notes her deliberate imitation of old photographs and Victorian albums to evoke nostalgic sentiment; “What with smiling aviators, picnics in the bush, family parties and songs in the rain, life couldn't be sweeter, or sicklier,” and Maureen Gilchrist is ambivalent about her “cute tricks with old master themes,” in her solo show at Powell Street Gallery in 1976, asking, “Where does the artist stand in relation to her content?
 Does she, or does she not, condemn woman as objects?
 Who knows?

 In a 1991 article advertising the sale of Ryan’s house of 20 years, 16 Gore Street, Fitzroy, Rhonda Dredge (daughter of artist Margaret Dredge) describes her as a ‘nostalgia artist’.

 In 2006, McCulloch's New Encyclopaedia of Australian Art describes her paintings as having; "poetically evoked memories of country life in Australia in pre-WWII times and occasionally allegorical scenes."

 Later life

 Ryan was active in the National Gallery of Victoria’s Women's Association and in 1987 was the subject of a portrait photograph made at Glenogle by Joyce Evans.
 Her husband Patrick died 15 Jul 1989.

 She died 19 September 1996 in South Yarra, survived by her daughter Siobhan and her son Domenic, who remembered "She was a loved daughter, a selfless mother, a generous friend, a witty conversationalist, a wonderful host, sometimes a stern matriarch and a caring grandmother."
-She is interred at Mount Macedon cemetery, 15km south of Hanging Rock, the subject of her penultimate solo exhibition.
+She is interred at Mount Macedon cemetery, 15 km south of Hanging Rock, the subject of her penultimate solo exhibition.